 I am a full-time senior researcher (Directeur de Recherche, DR) at INRAE, the French National Research Institute for Agriculture, Food and Environment.
 I work in Grenoble, France, within the Research Unit GAEL – Grenoble Applied Economics Laboratory.
-Mainly together with Bernard Ruffieux, Laurent Muller, and Anne Lacroix I focus on experimental methods and their application to consumer problems, mainly in the domain of food consumption.
+Mainly together with Bernard Ruffieux, Laurent Muller, and Sabrina Teyssier I focus on experimental methods and their application to consumer problems, mainly in the domain of food consumption.